 We get answers, but the exposition is mostly slow and deliberate.
 Until it isn’t.
 A big reveal comes out of nowhere.
 I had to put the tablet down for a bit to let it sink in.

+The author’s prose is often subtle, yet effective.
+She lets us feel pathos without being maudlin.
+That’s tough to pull off with so much loss, longing, and regret going on.
 So it’s a bit disappointing when that lighter touch briefly falters.
-The author chooses to address a complex social issue in a way that feels a bit preachy and on-the-nose.
-Even just a little antipathy or doubt would’ve made the discourse more engaging and believable.
+The author addresses a serious issue in a way that feels a bit on-the-nose.
+There’s no discussion, only acceptance.
+Even a little antipathy or doubt would’ve made the discourse more engaging and relatable.

 The final chapters are believable and real.
 By now, we know where this is going.
 As the story accelerates into the final stretch, we can’t let go.
 The payoff is exactly right.

-You will feel good after reading this.
+You will feel good after reding this.

 Daisy Roberts is Dead